 Colorado has a series of educational standards, known as the Colorado Academic Standards that outline academic objectives for students in every grade across 10 content areas.
 Fully implemented in the 2013-14 school year, the standards have raised the bar for Colorado students, increasing the expectations so they are prepared to succeed in college or careers upon high school graduation.
 To measure students’ mastery of more rigorous standards in grades three through nine, Colorado has implemented a set of common assessments known as the Colorado Measures of Academic Success, or CMAS.

-CMAS are the only common measuring tool in Colorado for students in third through ninth grade.
+CMAS is the only common measuring tool in Colorado for students in third- through ninth-grade.
 Measuring real-world skills like problem-solving and critical thinking, the tests are aligned to classroom work so teachers do not have to “teach to the test.”

 While CMAS assessments are only one measure of student learning, having all Colorado students take this set of assessments provides parents with answers to these important questions:

-• recognition of high performing systems so others may
+- recognition of high performing systems so others may learn from them.

+Practice tests help students be ready.
 Parents are sometimes concerned that participating in these tests can cause anxiety in their child or that preparing for the test takes away time from instruction.
-Because these tests are aligned to the CAS and classroom instruction, these tests should not cause any more anxiety than any of the other tests students take as part of their education.
-Also, practice tests are available to help familiarize parents and students with test content and structure.
+Because these tests are aligned to the CAS (Colorado Academic Standards) and classroom instruction, these tests should not cause any more anxiety than any of the other tests students take as part of their education.